open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ### DaemonSet Mode

-DaemonSet should satisfy your most basic needs and is the most common method to deploy OpenTelemetry collector.
+DaemonSet should satisfy your most basic needs and is the most common method to deploy OpenTelemetry Collector.
-In this case, every Kubernetes node will have its own collector copy which would monitor the pods in it.
+In this case, every Kubernetes node will have its own Collector copy which would monitor the pods in it.

 The following example configuration deploys the Collector as DaemonSet resource.
-The receiver is jaeger-receiver and the exporter is logging exporter.
+The receiver is Jaeger receiver and the exporter is logging exporter.

 ```console